NipunShrivats/React_tutorials/react_tutorials/src/Components/6_React_Hooks/About.md

 Hooks - are the functions that helps to handle different events in React.

+1. lets u use different react features from the components
+2. starts with use---
+3. can only be used at the top level of your component
+4. Can only call hooks from react functional components or custom hooks. can not call hooks from regular js functions or in class components.
+5. can create your own custom hooks usintg "use---", so react can identify them.
+6. Ensure hooks are called in same order, allows react to properly preserve them between re-renders.

 <!-- ---------------------------- -->

 <!-- 1.
 React States:- -->